How much is a baht in dollars?

 Insider's Response

-The Thai Baht (THB) is linked to the US Dollar (USD), so it’s more convenient and profitable to bring US dollars when traveling to Phuket.
-It’s best to bring newer series bills (blue in color) issued in 2009, 2011, 2013, 2017, and 2019, in $50 and $100 denominations.
-Larger bills usually get a better exchange rate.
-If an exchange booth refuses your bills, offers a lower rate, or charges a commission, it’s likely a scam—find a different place.
+The Thai Baht (THB) is tied to the US Dollar (USD), so in Phuket it is more profitable to bring dollars for exchange.
+It’s better to bring the newer series of US dollars (blue notes) from 2006, 2009, 2011, 2013, 2017, and 2019 in denominations of $50 and $100.
+Larger bills are exchanged at a more favorable rate.
+If an exchange office refuses to change such bills, tries to lower the rate, or charges a commission, it is most likely a scam, and you should find another exchanger.

-Older dollar bills (green) from 1996, 2001, 2003, and 2006 in $50 and $100 denominations are also generally accepted at a decent rate.
-However, if you have bills issued before 1996, it’s best to keep them as souvenirs—they likely won’t be accepted for exchange.
+Older series of US dollars (green notes) from 1996, 2001, and 2003 in denominations of $50 and $100 can also be exchanged, but usually at a less favorable rate.
+If you happen to have bills issued before 1996, keep them as collectibles — they are unlikely to be accepted for exchange.

 It’s hard to say exactly how many baht are in a dollar, as the exchange rate varies from place to place and changes regularly.
 It also depends on how much money you’re exchanging.
 On average, 1 USD is about 32 THB, but the rate fluctuates within that range.